cran/BACA/inst/doc/BACA.md

 BACA provides three R functions: **DAVIDSearch**, **BBplot** and **Jplot**.

 DAVIDSearch is a user-friendly R function that wraps the code necessary to use the different types of functional annotations available in DAVID knowledgebase.
-It uses the R package RDAVIDWebService to query DAVID and wrap the results into R objects namely.RDAVIDWebService is a versatile interface to access DAVID analysis straight from R without the need of ad hoc parsing queried reports.
-It requires a registered DAVID user.
+It uses the R package RDAVIDWebService to query DAVID and wrap the results into R objects namely DAVIDFunctionalAnnotationChart.
 For more details please visit http://david.abcc.ncifcrf.gov/content.jsp?file=WS.html.

 DAVIDSearch() accepts in input different lists of up-/down-regulated genes, the email of a given registered DAVID users, the type of gene ID, the type of list (Gene or Background), the EASE enrichment score, the functional type of annotation and the specie to use (see DAVID for more details).
-After querying DAVID web services (http://david.abcc.ncifcrf.gov/webservice), it outputs a list of DAVIDFunctionalAnnotationChart objects, one for each specified list of genes.
+After querying DAVID web services (http://david.abcc.ncifcrf.gov/webservice/register.htm), it outputs a list of DAVIDFunctionalAnnotationChart objects, one for each specified list of genes.

  - DAVIDsearch <inputs>